- Clients should arrive at the scheduled appointment time.

 - Herbs have few if any side effects.
 Please notify me of any changes in your medication or health status, or if you become pregnant.
 If you experience anything out of the ordinary, please call the clinic.

 - BC healthcare does not presently cover acupuncture or Chinese herbal medicine but since April 2008 they will cover acupuncture.
-Click here for more info.
+For more information you can find it on the BC Government websites: “For Services Covered by MSP’.

 - Most extended health plans, such as Blue Cross, do cover acupuncture.